Camnaz/core-bounties/.github/ISSUE_TEMPLATE/developer-tools-template.md

 **Title**:

 **Summary**:
-Brief summary of the developer tool.
+_Brief description of the educational content._

 **Context**:
-Information on why this developer tool should be created.
+_Explanation of the need for this educational material._

 **References**:
-Similar tools or references for similar functionalities.
+_Existing resources or similar educational content._

 **Estimate Suggested Reward**:
-In $.
+_In $._